 Isn’t that great?
 In Malaysia, you need to PAY for baby massage sessions, which is ridiculous actually…

-You’ll notice that almost every baby is wrapped in a black-and-white checked cotton swaddling cloth (with aluminium talismans sewn in red thread), believed around these parts to protect the baby.
+You’ll notice that almost every baby is wrapped in a black-and-white checked 100% cotton swaddling cloth (with aluminium talismans sewn in red thread), believed by the country folk around the rural areas to protect the baby.

-I think it’s a good indicator to everyone on the road or on the sidewalk that you’re carrying a baby!
+I think black-and-white checked cotton cloths are a good indicator to everyone on the road or on the sidewalk that you’re carrying a baby!

 From my chats with Chinese mothers, the hospitals are working hard to educate the older generation and folks in the rural areas to reduce the wrappings on newborn babies during summer to prevent heat rash and overheating.